1. About citalopram

 - women having some vaginal bleeding and might not reach orgasm the same way as before

 - a lower sex drive

-Sexual side effects should pass after the first couple of weeks.
-If they don't and this is a problem for you, go back to your doctor to see if there's another antidepressant you can try.
+Sexual side effects usually pass after the first couple of weeks.
+However, very rarely, they can be long lasting and may not get better even after stopping the medicine.
+If these happen and are a problem for you, go back to your doctor to see if there's another treatment you can try.

 Can I drink alcohol with it?

 You can drink alcohol while taking citalopram, but it may make you feel sleepy.

 It might be best to stop drinking alcohol until you see how the medicine makes you feel.